atharvayeola/e-commerce_agent/README.md

 1) Chat comes in to `/agent/chat` with either text, an image, or both.
 2) The agent classifies intent (smalltalk, text_recommendation, image_search).
-3a) Text flow → searches the in-memory catalog deterministically (token overlap) and returns ProductCards.
+3a) Text flow → runs a LangChain/LangGraph RAG pass (SentenceTransformer vector search, optional LLM summary) over the catalog, enriches with embedded web product results, and falls back to deterministic token-overlap scoring if disabled.
 3b) Image flow → analyzes the image (colors, brightness, aspect, optional object labels + caption) and converts to label/category “hints”; these contribute to scoring against the same catalog.
 4) Optional web enrichment → if allowed, fetches a page or falls back to a search, extracts OG/JSON-LD into product-like cards.
 These appear with source badges.